chuanjin/vim_configs/readme.md

 CJ vim_configs
 ====

-This is a mirror of [amix/vimrc](https://github.com/amix/vimrc), but using [vim-plug](https://github.com/junegunn/vim-plug) as Plugin Manager, together with some of my persnal settings.
+Inspired from [amix/vimrc](https://github.com/amix/vimrc), but using [vim-plug](https://github.com/junegunn/vim-plug) as Plugin Manager, together with some of my persnal settings.

 ## Installation